-Databases management systems (DBMS) are cornerstones of information systems: they provide mechanisms to store, modify, retrieve and query information of an organization.
-In order to enhance security of data, authorization (or access control) mechanisms have been developed to manage users' rights over data store in the DBMS.
-In its broader sense, access control, denotes the fact of determining whether a subject (process, computer ...) is able to perform an operation (read, write ...) on an object (a tuple, a table, ...).
+DataBases Management Systems (DBMS) are cornerstones of Information Systems (ISs): they provide mechanisms to store, modify, retrieve and query information of an organization.
+In order to enhance security of data, Access Control (AC) mechanisms have been developed to manage users' rights over data stored in the DBMS.
+In its broader sense, AC, denotes the fact of determining whether a subject (process, computer ...) is able to perform an operation (read, write ...) on an object (a tuple, a table, ...).
 An operation right on an object is called permission.
-Access control policies define the subjects' permissions.
+AC policies define the subjects' permissions.

-Applications developed using a DBMS can contain large amount of data with highly differentiated access for different users, depending upon their function or role within the organization [1].
-Role-based access control (RBAC) received considerable attention as an alternative to traditional mandatory and discretionary access control policies in databases.
+Applications developed using DBMS can contain large amount of data with highly differentiated access for different users, depending upon their function or role within the organization [1].
+Role-Based Access Control (RBAC) received considerable attention as an alternative to traditional mandatory and discretionary AC policies in databases.

 The RBAC models constitute a family in which permissions are associated with roles.
 A role is a job function or job title within the organization.
 Users are made members of appropriate roles.
 Permissions are not directly assigned to users (roles can be seen as collections of permissions) [2].
 RBAC provides a powerful mechanism for reducing the complexity, cost, and potential for error in assigning permissions to users within the organization.
-RBAC was found to be among the most attractive solutions for providing access control in e-commerce, e-government or e-health [1,3].
+RBAC was found to be among the most attractive solutions for providing AC in e-commerce, egovernment or e-health [1,3].